pomdtr/val-town-local/README.md

 ## Setup

-1. Download this repository: `deno run -A npm:giget@latest gh:pomdtr/val-town-local`
+1. Download this repository: `deno run -A npm:giget@latest gh:pomdtr/val-town-local val-town`
+2. Move to the downloaded directory: `cd val-town`
-2. Fill-in the `VALTOWN_TOKEN` environment variable in the `.env` file.
+3. Fill-in the `VALTOWN_TOKEN` environment variable in the `.env` file.
-3. Trigger a first sync: `deno task sync`
+4. Trigger a first sync: `deno task sync`

 ## Usage